The daring dress you’ll want to wear every spring day — it only costs €22

 At the time, Jolie’s boldness brought yet another twist to the fashion scene.
 Currently, slits and dresses with these types of cuts that deliver even more sensuality to female bodies are one of the biggest bets in the industry.

-In the universe of brands from Seixal, NiS found a dress that perfectly matches spring, whose great detail, in addition to the neckline, is the slit in the right leg.
+In the universe of national brands, NiT found a dress that perfectly matches spring, whose great detail, in addition to the neckline, is the slit in the right leg.
 The proposal comes directly from Sohema Wear and is available in orange, black, green and Barbie pink colors.
 As for the price, you don’t have to worry because it’s one of those pocket buddies.
 It costs 22€.

 The model, thanks to its color and shape, meets the requirements that any woman demands when renovating her wardrobe for this season.
-The cut of the dress highlights some of the most beautiful areas of the female body and exposes them to the sun’s rays, which are starting to emerge little by little.
+The cut of the dress highlights some of the most beautiful areas of the female body and exposes them to the sun’s rays, which are slowly beginning to emerge.
 The fabric adjusts to the silhouette and defines it.
 Also thanks to that, we bet that whenever you wear this proposal from Sohema Wear you will feel like a model on the catwalk.

 The Seixas brand Sohema Wear

 Sohema Wear was created about two years ago by Cláudia Sofia, 26 years old.
 With a background in business management, the passion for fashion started at an early age.
-“I’ve always done a lot of fashion shows and although my professional path has taken me to another side, I’ve never stopped being connected to this area”, she explains to New in Seixal.
+“I’ve always done a lot of fashion shows and although my professional path has taken me to the other side, I’ve never stopped being connected to this area”, she explains to NiT.
 In practice, it all started when she participated in Seixal Moda when she was in high school.

 He was present in several fashion shows and held photo shoots for smaller businesses.
 However, she would end up following the financial side, which she was also passionate about.
 As she always wanted to be self-employed, she realized that a fashion business could be the ideal recipe.
 She combined management experience with a taste for fashion and created Shoema Wear.